-The College continues to focus on the following budget priorities and the Fiscal Year 2020 Budget has been developed with each of these in mind:
+The College continues to focus on the following budget priorities and the Fiscal Year 2021 Budget has been developed with each of these in mind:

-- Achievement of a balanced operating budget - Strategic alignment of financial resources with Unit Planning - Adequate funding of programs and services - Maintenance of acceptable fund balance levels
+- A balanced operating budget before contingencies - Strategic alignment of financial resources with Unit Planning - Adequate funding of programs and services - Maintenance of acceptable fund balance levels

-As indicated previously, the College utilized the budgeting for outcomes process as a means of developing the Fiscal Year 2020 Budget.
+As indicated previously, the College utilized the budgeting for outcomes process as a means of developing the Fiscal Year 2021 Budget.
 This process has allowed the College to align budgets with department unit plans, focus on priorities and measurable results, foster a culture of innovation and partnership, demonstrate performance and accountability, and be transparent with resource allocations.

-Fiscal year 2020 projects a positive operating budget, and with projected fiscal year 2019 actual results, the College anticipates maintaining a fund balance of approximately 39.2% of annual operating expenditures, which falls within the required 17-40% per Board Policy 4.57.
+Fiscal year 2021 projects a negative operating budget, and with projected fiscal year 2020 actual results, the College anticipates maintaining a fund balance of approximately 34.4% of annual operating expenditures, which falls within the required 17 - 40% per Board Policy 4.57.

 Strategic alignment was accomplished through the simultaneous development of unit plans by each department.
-As such, the Fiscal Year 2020 Budget supports the programs and services needed to achieve the mission of the institution in a fiscally responsible manner without material deterioration of existing fund balances, thus providing flexibility to the College and offering an immediate solution to unanticipated demands or funding changes.
+As such, the Fiscal Year 2021 Budget supports the programs and services needed to achieve the mission of the institution in a fiscally responsible manner without material deterioration of existing fund balances, thus providing flexibility to the College and offering an immediate solution to unanticipated demands or funding changes.

-Detailed information regarding the assumptions contained in the Fiscal Year 2020 Budget can be found in the Fund Details section of this document.
+Detailed information regarding the assumptions contained in the Fiscal Year 2021 Budget can be found in the Fund Details section of this document.